Plant diversity & evolution

 Publications

 Fan of ferns?
 Love lycophytes?
-You can access my publications here:
+You can access lab publications here: